run-llama/llama-hub/llama_hub/google_keep/README.md

 # Google Keep Loader

-This loader takes in IDs of Google Keep and parses their text into `Note`s.
+This loader takes in IDs of Google Keep and parses their text into `Document`s.
 You can extract a Google Keep's ID directly from its URL.
-For example, the ID of `https://docs.google.com/document/d/1wf-y2pd9C878Oh-FmLH7Q_BQkljdm6TQal-c1pUfrec/edit` is `1wf-y2pd9C878Oh-FmLH7Q_BQkljdm6TQal-c1pUfrec`.
+For example, the ID of `https://keep.google.com/u/6/#NOTE/1OySsaIrx_pvQaJJk3VPQfYQvSuxTQuPndEEGl7qvrhFaN8VnO4K8Bti0SL2YklU` is `1OySsaIrx_pvQaJJk3VPQfYQvSuxTQuPndEEGl7qvrhFaN8VnO4K8Bti0SL2YklU`.

-As a prerequisite, you will need to register with Google and generate a `credentials.json` file in the directory where you run this loader.
-See [here](https://developers.google.com/workspace/guides/create-credentials) for instructions.
+As a prerequisite, you will need to register with Google and generate a `service_account.json` file in the directory where you run this loader.
+In addition, due to the limitation of current Google Keep API, your account has to be an Enterprise (Google Workspace) account.
+You will need to enable Domain-wide Delegation to enable the service account with Google Read APIs.
+See [here](https://issuetracker.google.com/issues/210500028) for details.

 ## Usage